AppDaemon/appdaemon/docs/HASS_TUTORIAL.rst

 Automations and Scripts, rather complement them.
 For a lot of things, automations work well and can be very succinct.
-However, there is a class of more complex automations for which they become harder to use, and AppDeamon then comes into its own.
+However, there is a class of more complex automations for which they become harder to use, and AppDaemon then comes into its own.
 It brings quite a few things to the table:

 -  New paradigm - some problems require a procedural and/or iterative